2sic/2sxc-docs/2sxc Docs Generator/basics/cms/adam/index.md

 ## Security Concerns

-ADAM uses the DNN file-numbering system by default, and keeps a reference to `file:27` in the field linking such a file.
+ADAM uses the Dnn file-numbering system by default, and keeps a reference to `file:27` in the field linking such a file.
 In rare situations you may have many untrusted editors, where you want to prevent them asking the API for `file:1`, `file:2`, `file:3` etc. There is an advanced switch to only allow resolving the file number if it's really part of the current item.
 Contact 2sxc for support on this.

 ## Also Read